mathiasbno/three-starmap/readme.md

     constellationLineWidth: 2,
     // Star size attenuation
     attenuation: false,
-    // Min and max star size as shown on night sky
+    // Min and max star size as shown on night sky in pixels
-    // Default to smallest and largest apparent magnitude of stars in dataset
     starMin: 2.3,
     starMax: 13.9,
+    // Star magnitude to be calculated as 100% opacity (inverse logarytm scale for magnitude, lower is brighter)
+    // Sirius is the brightest with -27, but there is a big leaps to the second highest at -1.46 so
+    // to get a more even distribution I have set the default to -1.4
+    starFadeDactor: -1.4,
     // Minimumbrightnes of star, filters away all stars with
     // apparent magnetude greater then value
     // Max 6.5 (all visible stars)